20steps/alexa/README.md

 * Connect the previously registered account in the Alexa App.

 TODO:
-* Self-registration for users at https://alexa.20steps.de  (wip)
 * Publish skill at Amazon (wip)
+* Some more capabilities that help developers, system administrators and marketers (GA, GWT, Slack etc.)
 * Prepare Joblet for Alexa push messages (wip, given OK of Amazon)
-* Some more capabilities that help developers, system administrators and marketers (GA, GWT, Slack etc.)
 * Adapt for Echo Show (as soon as it is available in Germany)
 * Enhance AbstractCustomBundle of Bricks platform to minimize glue code
 * Automated tests and after that invite som developers to provide speechlets